Resources and Training

 Student poster prize

-The Department holds an annual poster prize during the week of student inductions, to which all current NDPH DPhil students are invited to submit posters.
+The Department holds an annual poster prize to which all current NDPH DPhil students are invited to submit posters.
 A prize fund of £500 is available to the winner(s).

 Early Career Researcher Network (ECRN)

 All DPhil students and post-doctoral staff are invited to attend the termly events organised by ECRN to discuss issues affecting early career researchers.
-In addition to providing a wide range of information to support career development, it also provides an opportunity to network with other research staff.
+In addition to providing a wide range of information to support career development, it also provides an opportunity to network with other research staff in the department.